We Redesigned Our Website: Here’s What We Learned

-You know which certifications and associations are applicable for your industry.
+You know which certifications and associations are applicable to your industry.
 They’re often badges or signs of approval that your clients will actively look for.
 If I’m going to use a personal trainer, it’s going to be someone that’s earned one of a handful of personal training certifications I recognize.
 That’s something I trust.

 We’re listed on a Google site that indexes all Google Partner agencies, and clients could find us through that route.
 They never do, because it’s not the first place they’re going to look.
 But when they see it on our site, it conveys that yeah, we know what we’re doing.